 $5 for brand-name drugs

-If you take prescription drugs to manage your chronic condition like diabetes or asthma, you should take the necessary steps to make sure you are managing your medication.
-With multiple daily medications, it can sometimes be difficult to remember to take them as directed, or even make sure you have all of your medications available when you need them.
-Taking your medication correctly is key in managing your health condition.
+If you take prescription drugs to manage your chronic condition like diabetes or asthma, you should take the necessary steps to make sure you are managing your medicine.
+With multiple daily medicines, it can be difficult to remember to take them as directed, or even to make sure you have them all available when you need them.
+Taking your medicines correctly is key in managing your health condition.

-• Talk to your doctor – review all medications you take (both prescription and over-the-counter (OTC)) and let your doctor know if you are experiencing any side effects, like dizziness.
+- Talk to your doctor – review all of your medicines (including prescription, OTC and herbal) and let your doctor know if you are experiencing any side effects, like dizziness.

-- Refill your prescriptions timely – refill your prescription before you run out of your medication.
-You can also ask your pharmacy about automatic refills so your medication is always refilled and ready for you.
+- Refill your prescriptions timely – refill your prescription before you run out of medicine.
+You can also ask your pharmacy about automatic refills so your medicine is always refilled and ready for you.

-• Fill all of your prescriptions at the same pharmacy – this allows your pharmacist to see all the medication you take and helps them manage your care.
+- Fill all of your prescriptions at the same pharmacy – this allows your pharmacist to see all the medicines you take and helps them manage your care.

-If you have any questions about your medication, talk to your doctor or pharmacist.
+If you have any questions about your medicines, talk to your doctor or pharmacist.